 - Fable Press (http://www.fablepress.com/FAQ.html).
-“Many other publishers feel that novels have a “shelf life,” like milk or yogurt.
+“Many other publishers feel that novels have a “shelf life,” like milk or yoghurt.
 We just don’t think that way, so we are certainly open to publishing previously available work, provided it passes our review process of course.”
-Especially favors series of books.
+Especially favours series of books.

 - Barking Rain Press (http://www.barkingrainpress.org/submissions/) “If the work(s) are no longer for sale, and you own worldwide print and electronic rights, they may be submitted for consideration.”

 - TCK Publishing (https://www.tckpublishing.com/submission-guidelines/) “You must have a completed full-length novel (40,000+ words minimum, depending on genre).
 Your story must be original.
 We do not accept fanfiction submissions.
 We accept simultaneous submissions and submissions from authors with or without literary agents.”
 Royalties 50/50.
 Minimum word count 40k.
 Also, they accept non-fiction.

 The following are agents accepting already self-published work

 1. Ethen Ellenberg Literary Agency (http://ethanellenberg.com/submission-guidelines/) “We also consider submissions for works that are self-published or previously published through other small or non-traditional outlets, though we ask that you follow our normal submission guidelines when sending submissions for these works.”

 2. Suzie Townsend, New Leaf Literary (publishersmarketplace.com/members/sztownsend81/).
 Represents the Archers of Avalon series by Chelsea Fine.